arborchurch/arbor-web/site/content/page/whoweare.md

     Jesus is the Answer
   </div>
   <div class="col-sm-8 belief-body">
-    We believe that Jesus, the sinless Son of God, was born of a virgin, executed on a cross, which paid the price of sin that we should’ve paid, and then buried in a borrowed tomb.
-The good news is that He didn’t stay dead.
+    We believe that Jesus, the sinless Son of God, was born of a virgin, executed on a cross, which paid the price of sin that we should've paid, and then buried in a borrowed tomb.
+The good news is that He didn't stay dead.
 Through his resurrection we are offered a renewed relationship with God through faith and the forgiveness of sin.

     <div class="belief-verses">(Hebrews 4:15; Isaiah 7:14; Romans 5:8; 1 Corinthians 15:1-4; 1 Timothy 2:5-6; John 1:29)</div>
   </div>